Home

 There is a tendency for bipolar people who are experiencing bipolar depression to be misdiagnosed as simply depressed, especially if they are women.

-There is a tendency for bipolar people who are experiencing bipolar mania to be misdiagnosed as schizophrenic, especially if they are are men.
+There is a tendency for bipolar people who are experiencing bipolar mania to be misdiagnosed as schizophrenic, especially if they are men.

 However, there are some key differences between the psychosis of bipolar and the psychosis of schizophrenia, and an experienced and skilled expert should be able to make this assessment.